pbarnard1/proj_algos_apr_may_2024/lectures/TuesdayWeek4Outline.md

         - Parent vs. child vs. sibling nodes
         - Balanced (full) trees
     - Adding a node
-    - Counting the number of nodes (size) in the tree (likely tomorrow)
     - Definitely tomorrow: three different ways to traverse a tree